marianJeez/BlueStacks-Windows11-HyperV-Fix/README.md

 1. Unzip all files on C:\ folder
 2. Start .bat file and wait end
 3. Reboot ur system and click F3 to accept disabling security options
-# Debuff of this technology
+# IMPORTANT — Debuff of this technology
 When turning off functions VBS and Credential Guard you are taking a risk for:

 • Problems with applications that require VBS (for example, FACEIT Anti-cheat)

 • Security issues and vulnerabilities of your system due to the disabling of security functions (including core isolation)

 • Possible unexpected errors depending only on your system

+If none of these three points have caused you any concern and it is extremely important for you to have working virtualization on your system, then enjoy using it!